code-423n4/2023-04-frankencoin-findings/data/Udsen-Q.md

 https://github.com/code-423n4/2023-04-frankencoin/blob/main/contracts/Frankencoin.sol#L59-L62

-## 5. CONSTANTS SHOULD BE DEFINED RATHER THAN USING MAGIC NUMBERS
+## 6. CONSTANTS SHOULD BE DEFINED RATHER THAN USING MAGIC NUMBERS

       return minterReserveE6 / 1000000;

 https://github.com/code-423n4/2023-04-frankencoin/blob/main/contracts/Frankencoin.sol#L118

-## 6. CORRECT THE TYPOS GIVEN BELOW
+## 7. CORRECT THE TYPOS FOUND IN THE COMMENTS BELOW:

 Here, `we are also save`, as 68 Bits would imply more than a trillion outstanding shares.